-SS.8.CG.2 Evaluate the roles, rights and responsibilities of U.S. citizens, and determine methods of active participation in society, government and the political system.
+SS.8.CG.2 Demonstrate an understanding of the origins and purposes of government, law and the American political system.

 SS.8.CG.2.1 Identify the constitutional provisions for establishing citizenship.

 Clarification 1: Students will explain how the 14th Amendment establishes citizenship.